We get it. When people hear “speaking engagement” they automatically think of jargon-filled slideshows and monotonous, khaki-wearing experts.

 Body positivity is popping up all over the place, from designer brand campaigns to Instagram, but how does body positivity interact with feminism?
 Where is it going?
 This talk argues that as body positivity has become mainstream, its meaning has become muddled.
 Instead of pushing to put more fat people, people of color, disabled people, trans people, and those whose bodies are maligned at the center, body positivity has centered thinner women.
 This talk focuses on how body positivity can find its meaning again.

-Soraya Membreno is Bitch Media’s director of community.
-She is the daughter of Nicaraguan immigrants and a pre-Lebron Miami native.
-She writes about issues of accessibility, representation, and culture-straddling/identity building in literature and academia.
-Her writing has appeared in Catapult, Post No Ills, and The Racial Imaginary: Writers on Race in the Life of the Mind.
+Soraya Membreno is Bitch Media’s publisher.
+She is a daughter of Nicaraguan immigrants and a pre-Lebron Miami local.
+Her available presentations range from technical dives into funding models for independent media to personal talks about representation and culture-straddling as a first-generation student.
+Her writing has appeared in Catapult, Bitch magazine, Post No Ills, The Racial Imaginary: Writers on Race in the Life of the Mind, and the anthology A Map is Only One Story: Twenty Writers on Immigration, Family, and the Meaning of Home.

 We talk about community a lot here at Bitch, but how do you actually build one?
 This talk is part Bitch Media history, part how-to workshop for building a feminist community that is accessible, inclusive, and intergenerational.
 How can we build upon collective history to come together and make space for one another?
 And once we have, what do we do with it?